 Information on Merchants

-The bureau lets you to consult background information on merchants with whom you'd like to do business.
-This information will tell you the following:
+The bureau lets you consult background information on merchants with whom you'd like to do business.
+This information will tell you about any action taken by the bureau against the merchant and whether the merchant has the permit required by law.

-The bureau issues and oversees the permits, for these people, which are required by law:
+The bureau issues and oversees the permits which are required by law for these people:

 - travel agents